 - Frequent, if not daily, writing; - Study of mentor texts in different genres, to teach structure, the use of effective language, and critical thinking; - Strong fundamental writing mechanics (grammar, syntax, punctuation, creating strong complex sentences and coherent paragraphs, etc.) taught in the context of good writing, and not simply as computer exercises or worksheets; - Direct instruction in writing strategies, such as planning, organizing information, outlining, structuring, word choices, authenticity, revising for clarity and detail; - Instruction in self-regulation, self-reflection, editing and revision skills to enhance clarity and coherence.
-Instruction should emphasize the iterative process -- multiple drafts, constant revision, feedback from both peers and teachers during the writing process, and being able to look at your own work objectively - which should occur during instructional time, and not simply as homework; - Mastery of diverse genres of writing, for many audiences and purposes, such as summaries, paragraphs, analytic/expository essays, opinion essays, persuasive essays, research papers, creative fiction/drama, poetry, personal narrative, letters, and speeches; - Increasing stamina and increasing expectations of quantity and quality from year to year, with a "capstone" project for each year;6
+Instruction should emphasize the iterative process -- multiple drafts, constant revision, feedback from both peers and teachers during the writing process, and being able to look at your own work objectively - which should occur during instructional time, and not simply as homework; - Mastery of diverse genres of writing, for many audiences and purposes, such as summaries, paragraphs, analytic/expository essays, opinion essays, persuasive essays, research papers, creative fiction/drama, poetry, personal narrative, letters, and speeches; - Increasing stamina and increasing expectations of quantity and quality from year to year, with a "capstone" project for each year;8 - Develop sophisticated writing skills beyond the 5-paragraph essay, to move beyond formulaic writing and discourage superficial thinking; - Develop keen critical thinking skills through writing, by using the writing process to understand increasingly challenging content and source materials, and to organize and express that understanding; - Regular meaningful teacher, peer, and audience feedback.
+Training students to be good peer editors should be an essential part of any class that uses peer review;

-6 We think it is important that the standards reflect some measure of quantity of writing that is expected for each grade.
+8 We think it is important that the standards reflect some measure of quantity of writing that is expected for each grade.
 For example, each grade will write at least x types of papers, in these genres, of y length, building up to some sort of capstone writing achievement each year.
 The capstone should involve significant revision and rewriting, and teacher feedback throughout the process.
 The capstone would be an increasing challenge each year.
 For example, 9th graders might write a 3-5 page paper, 10th graders a 5-8 page paper, 11th graders an 8-10 page paper, and 12th graders a 10-15 page paper.
-One of the longer papers should involve original research (not sources pre-selected by
+One of the longer papers should involve original research (not sources pre-selected by the teacher, although that is useful to teach the use of original documents and research sources) and citations.
+We leave it to teachers writing curriculum to know what will challenge students without breaking them.